 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of secretaries and administrative assistants (except legal, medical and executive assistants) is predicted to increase 13% from 2012-2022.
-The mean annual salary for these workers, including clerical secretaries, was $34,000 in May 2013, per BLS figures.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of secretaries and administrative assistants is predicted to increase 3% from 2014-2024.
+The median annual salary for these workers, including clerical secretaries, was $36,500 in May 2015, per BLS figures.